Approx. 4 years

 Upon completing your traineeship, your occupation titles may include Cabinet Maker (Kitchen and Bathrooms) and Furniture Maker.

 This qualification is delivered under the Australian Apprenticeship Program.
-The student contribution to fees is currently $1600 for non-concession students and $640 for concession students.
+The student contribution to fees is currently $1451.20 for non-concession students and $580.48 for concession students (dependent on electives chosen).
 A payment schedule can be arranged over the duration of the course.

 Students must be employed in an apprenticeship to undertake this training program.
 A range of independent and government funding may be available for eligible students, including User Choice Funding or Fee-Free Training for year 12 graduates, to substantially help to subsidise the cost of training.
 FIND OUT MORE